UEFA Nations League 2019 Free Bets and Betting Offers

 Many might be wondering why we have another international football tournament interrupting an already packed club schedule.
 The reasoning behind the UEFA Nations League however isn’t to increase the number of games played but rather change the nature of the matches, reducing the number of meaningless international friendlies and replacing them with a more competitive tournament.
-It is also designed to get the bigger national teams playing each other more often.
+It is also designed to get national teams that are more matched in ability playing each other more often.

 As usual if there is a betting offer or free bet around worth its salt we will list it here, for both new and existing customers.
 Further down find more details of how the Nations League works along with schedules and trivia.
 Alternatively see our Nations League tips page for group and outright winner suggestions.